AlvaroCarballeira/AlvaroCarballeira.github.io/_pages/about.md

 In 2024 I finished my Master's degree at Univesidad Autónoma de Madrid (Spain).
 At the same time I had a position as a young reseracher at [ICMAT](https://www.icmat.es/).
 My Master's thesis consisted on variational techniques used in phase-field modelling.
 Before that I did my Bachelor's thesis on physics-informed neural networks.

+I also organize the Mathematics Graduate Student Seminar at Brown University.

 Here is a copy of my [CV](/assets/pdf/AlvaroCarballeira_CV.pdf).
 Last updated in August 2025.

 Contact: alvaro_carballeira_mora\[at\]brown.edu